Jonathan Haidt

-Jonathan David Haidt (/haɪt/; born October 19, 1963) is an American social psychologist and author.
-He is the Thomas Cooley Professor of Ethical Leadership at the New York University Stern School of Business.
+Jonathan David Haidt (/haɪt/ HYTE; born October 19, 1963) is an American social psychologist and author.
+He is a professor of business and society and the Thomas Cooley Chair of Ethical Leadership at the New York University Stern School of Business.
 Haidt's main areas of study are the psychology of morality and moral emotions.

-Haidt's main scientific contributions come from the psychological field of moral foundations theory, which attempts to explain the evolutionary origins of human moral reasoning on the basis of innate, gut feelings rather than logic and reason.
-The theory was later extended to explain the different moral reasoning and how they relate to political ideology, with different political orientations prioritizing different sets of morals.
-The research served as a foundation for future books on various topics.
+Haidt's main contributions to the field of psychology come from his theory of moral foundations, which attempts to explain the origins of human moral reasoning on the basis of innate "modules", resulting from biological and cultural evolution.
+The theory was later further developed to explain varitation in moral reasoning as it relates to political ideology, positing that people arrive at different political orientations due to prioritizing different sets of morals.
+Haidt's current research applies moral psychology to business ethics.

-Haidt has written multiple books for general audiences, including The Happiness Hypothesis (2006) examining the relationship between ancient philosophies and modern science, The Righteous Mind (2012) on moral politics, and The Coddling of the American Mind (2018) on rising political polarization, mental health, and college culture.
+Haidt has written multiple popular psychology books, including The Happiness Hypothesis (2006) examining the relationship between ancient philosophies and modern science, The Righteous Mind (2012) on moral politics, and The Coddling of the American Mind (2018) on rising political polarization, mental health, and college culture.
 In 2024, he published The Anxious Generation, arguing that the rise of smartphones and overprotective parenting has led to a "rewiring" of childhood and increased mental illness.

 Biography

 Early life and education

 Haidt was born to a secular Jewish family and was raised in Scarsdale, New York.
-His grandparents were Russian and Polish natives who immigrated as teenagers to the United States, where they became garment workers.
+His grandparents were Russian and Polish natives who immigrated as teenagers to the U.S., where they became garment workers.
 Haidt described his upbringing as "very assimilated", identifying as an atheist by age 15.
 His father, an Ashkenazi Jew, was a corporate lawyer.
-The family generally were New Deal liberals.
+His family were generally New Deal liberals.

-At age 17, Haidt recalled that he experienced an existential crisis upon reading Waiting for Godot and existential literature.
-After attending Scarsdale High School, he was educated at Yale University, graduating magna cum laude in 1985 with a Bachelor of Arts in philosophy, then briefly held a job as a computer programmer before pursuing graduate studies in psychology at the University of Pennsylvania, where he received a Master of Arts and PhD in the field in 1988 and 1992, respectively, on a graduate fellowship awarded by the National Science Foundation.
-His dissertation was titled "Moral judgment, affect, and culture, or, is it wrong to eat your dog?" and was supervised by psychologists Jonathan Baron and Alan Fiske.
-Inspired by anthropologist Paul Rozin, Haidt wrote his thesis on the morality of harmless but disgusting acts.
+In 2024, Haidt recalled that, at age 17, he experienced an existential crisis upon reading Waiting for Godot and other existential literature.
+After attending Scarsdale High School, he graduated magna cum laude from Yale University with a Bachelor of Arts in philosophy in 1985, then briefly held a job as a computer programmer before pursuing graduate studies in psychology at the University of Pennsylvania, where he received a Master of Arts and Ph.D. in the field in 1988 and 1992, respectively, on a graduate fellowship awarded by the National Science Foundation.
+His dissertation, titled "Moral judgment, affect, and culture, or, is it wrong to eat your dog?", was supervised by psychologists Jonathan Baron and Alan Fiske.
+Inspired by anthropologist Paul Rozin, Haidt wrote his thesis on the morality of "harmless" but disgusting acts.

 From July 1992 to June 1994, Haidt was an NIMH postdoctoral fellow at the University of Chicago, where he studied cultural psychology under the supervision of cultural anthropologist Richard Shweder.
 Haidt called Shweder "the teacher that most affected me".
 At Shweder's suggestion, Haidt researched moral complexity in Bhubaneswar, India, where he conducted field studies and "encountered a society in some ways patriarchal, sexist and illiberal".
 From July 1994 to August 1995, he was a postdoctoral associate with the MacArthur Foundation under psychologist Judith Rodin.